saulius-lipkevicius/Transformed_GA/README.md

 Any contribution to the AI community HuggingFacce community is super valuable, find more information in [HuggingFace/Contributing](https://huggingface.co/transformers/contributing.html)

-###  Suggestion for future improvements

-- [ ] trumpa izanga apie galima progresa

--  Train Albert from scratch on way bigger dataset.
--  Test out other BERT alternatives like Roberta (this model specifically requires up to 10 times more data than BERT or Albert).
-- To make model more precise 3 class model could be consider instead of 2 classes, the third could stand for unknown relationship between pair of aptamers.
-- Freeze layers of Albert to maximize accuracy, there is a code snippet in the model fine-tuning code for expermenting.
-- Play with hyperparameters: prediction threshold, learning rate and optimizer, learning rate, gradient accumulation parameter (iters_to_accumulate) and so on.
-- Try out different *seeds* for the same model, sometimes random initial state can change results significantly.
-- Model code can be rewriten to TensorFlow.
--  Fasten NN by diminishing parameters accuracy to INT8.
--  Create a tokenizer that would learn to seperate aptamer sequence uniquely.
-[Link for a head-start](https://huggingface.co/quicktour/transformers).
-- If you accomplish better accuracy model, play around with GA parameters, since with accuracy we need less restrictions for GA.
-- Flow can be rewritten to C++ language to speed up wok with dataframes and intermediate calculations.
--
 <!-- LICENSE -->
 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.